Every Cell has a Story to Tell.

 Let’s Discover Yours

-Disease modeling with in vitro cellular systems enables researchers to recreate and study the mechanisms underlying neurological disorders in controlled experimental settings.
-In neuroscience and stem cell biology, this typically involves patient-derived or genetically modified neuronal models to capture key features of disease at molecular, cellular, and network levels.
-These models can reveal pathological changes in excitability, synaptic transmission, and network dynamics, which are often linked to specific genetic mutations or environmental insults.
-By reproducing disease-relevant functional and structural abnormalities, in vitro systems provide a powerful platform for dissecting disease mechanisms, identifying biomarkers, and testing candidate therapeutics.
-When combined with electrophysiology, imaging, and multi-omics approaches, disease modeling offers deep insight into how dysfunction emerges and progresses in the nervous system.
+In neuroscience and stem cell biology, this often involves patient-derived or genetically engineered neuronal models that capture key aspects of disease at the molecular, cellular, and network levels.
+These models can reveal pathological changes in excitability, synaptic transmission, and network dynamics, which are often linked to genetic mutations or environmental insults.
+By reproducing disease-relevant functional and structural abnormalities, in vitro systems provide a powerful platform for dissecting disease mechanisms, identifying biomarkers, and evaluating candidate therapeutics.
+Combined with electrophysiology, imaging, and multi-omics approaches, these models offer deeper insights into how dysfunction emerges and progresses in the nervous system.

 Reliable disease signatures through high reproducibility